 Outline corrective actions precedent for employees who do not use workplace technology as required.

-This tip should be applied regardless of whether the employees will use workplace devices for personal reasons.
-It is essential to take all the employees that interact with the company’s technology through critical cybersecurity training.
+This tip should be applied regardless of whether employees use workplace devices for personal reasons.
+It is essential to take all employees interacting with the company’s technology through critical cybersecurity training.

-Equipping your staff with security awareness training is essential since it reduces the chances of employees engaging in high-risk behaviors or falling victim to phishing schemes that could in the end affect the business at large.
+Equipping your staff with security awareness training is essential since it reduces the chances of employees engaging in high-risk behaviors or falling victim to phishing schemes that could ultimately affect the business at large.

 It would be best to inform your employees clearly on the level of personal activities that the company permits on its devices.
 Generally, the concept of “personal use” is used to define typical web surfing.